Vonage-Community/video-api-web-samples/README.md

   subscribe to a stream.

 * Basic-Video-Zoom ([source](https://github.com/vonage-community/video-api-web-samples/tree/main/Basic-Video-Zoom)) -- This sample shows you how to use a video transformer to zoom and center a publisher.

+* In-Call-Monitoring ([source](https://github.com/vonage-community/video-api-web-samples/tree/main/In-Call-Monitoring)) -- This sample application demonstrates the qualityScoreChanged (based on the subscriber's audio/video MOS) and cpuPerformanceChanged (real-time indication of device performance related to CPU pressure) events.

 * Live-Broadcast ([source](https://github.com/Vonage-Community/video-api-web-samples/tree/main/Live-Broadcast)) -- This sample shows you how to do a live broadcast using WebRTC, HLS, and RTMP.